-To reach the Hanging Rock trailhead from Interstate 81, take Exit 141 to Salem.
-Turn left onto State Route 311.
-The parking area for the Hanging Rock Battlefield Trail is on the left, adjacent to the parking area for the convenience store or across SR 311 at the monument.
+To reach the Hanging Rock trailhead from Interstate 81, take Exit 141 (State Route 419 toward Salem/New Castle).
+Turn north onto SR 419 and continue on SR 311.
+The parking area for the Hanging Rock Battlefield Trail is on the left (adjacent to the parking area for the convenience store), or across SR 311 at the monument.

 To reach the southern terminus from I-81, take Exit 141 (SR 419 toward Salem/New Castle).
 Turn south on SR 419/N. Electric Road.
 Go approximately 1 mile and turn right onto Dalewood Avenue.
 Take the first left onto Garst Street.
 Turn left onto Kessler Mill Road and drive 0.5 mile to the parking lot on the right.